Table of Contents

 Non-fungible tokens (NFT)

 Non-fungible tokens (NFTs), tokenized copyrights to unique digital art and real-world assets like artworks and collectors cards, have been purported as the next big thing in DeFi.
 In December 2020, NFT sales had reached an all-time high of $8.2 million.
 Major players had stated that DeFi has assisted NFTs to become more liquid, which made it less of a luxurious proposition.
 On the other hand, NFTs have also helped DeFi by bringing in more collaterals in its ecosystem.
-With new entrants like NBATops and the record price for a CryptoPunk “alien” collectible artwork causing waves, 2021 will be a big year for NFTs.
+With new entrants like NBATops and the record price for a CryptoPunk “alien” collectible artwork causing waves, 2021 was a big year for NFTs.

 DeFi protocols have introduced decentralized governance, where a project begins as the property of its founders and gradually becomes a decentralized autonomous organization (DAO), where the stakeholders (coin owners and nodes) run, manage and decide the future of the protocol.
 DAO changes happen automatically, as predicated on by the smart contract rules supporting it, and allows these networks to react and implement change much faster than any non-decentralized network.